Rock flour: History

-Thomas J. Goreau who wrote the book Geotherapy believe that mafic/ultra-mafic rock flour has a powerful effect in restoring trace minerals to soils, which increases the health and vigour of the Microorganism, Plantae, Animalia pathway and also sequesters carbon.
+Thomas J. Goreau who wrote the book Geotherapy believed that mafic/ultra-mafic rock flour had a powerful effect in restoring trace minerals to soils, which increases the health and vigour of the Microorganism, Plantae, Animalia pathway and also sequesters carbon.
 An early experimenter was the German miller, Julius Hensel, author of Bread from Stones, who reported successful results with steinmehl (stonemeal) in the 1890s.
 His ideas were not taken up due to technical limitations and, according to proponents of his method, because of opposition from the champions of conventional fertilisers.

-John D. Hamaker argued that widespread remineralization of soils with rock dust will be necessary to reverse soil depletion by current agriculture and forestry practice.
+John D. Hamaker argued that widespread remineralization of soils with rock dust would be necessary to reverse soil depletion by current agriculture and forestry practice.

 While this originally was an alternative concept, increasing mainstream research has been devoted to soil amendment and other benefits of rock flour application: for instance, a pilot project on the use of glacial rock, granite and basaltic fines by the U.S. Department of Agriculture exists at the Henry A. Wallace Beltsville Agricultural Research Center.
 The SEER Centre in Scotland is a leading source of information on the use of rock dusts and mineral fines.
 The Soil Remineralization Forum was established with sponsorship from the Scottish Environment Protection Agency and has commissioned a portfolio of research into the benefits of using mineral fines.
 The Forum provides an interface among research, environmentalists, and industry.

 Research

 SEER's research claims that the benefits of adding rockdust to soil include increased moisture-holding properties in the soil, improved cation exchange capacity and better soil structure and drainage.
 Rockdust also provides calcium, iron, magnesium, phosphorus and potassium, plus trace elements and micronutrients.
-By replacing these leached minerals it is claimed that soil health is increased and that this produces healthier plants.
+By replacing these leached minerals, soil health is increased and that this produces healthier plants.

+A 2022 study found that basalt dust improved soil fertility and increased available phosphorus, potassium, calcium and magnesium levels compared to soil without the basalt dust in a period of several months.

+Greenland rock flour increased yields from corn fields in Ghana and barley fields by 30–50%.
+Melting ice is depositing one billion tons of rock flour annually; one ton can direct air capture 250 kg of carbon.

+In forestry, rock flour can gradually increase the pH and buffering status of soils via its slow-release liming properties and increase tree radial growth if nitrogen is not deficient, even up to 34 years after the application.
+Furthermore, rock flour amended in the planting pits of tree saplings can increase sapling survival and growth when reforesting acidified forest soils.